FabianMoertter/NA2AA/README.md

 ## Issues

-  * input formats have to be exactly the same format as in the example (check tabs and whitespaces)
+  * input formats have to be exactly the same format as in the example
   * make sure the intervals index is 1-based (not 0-based)
-  * start codon is ATG/M

 ## Future Development
   * add tests with `pytest`